 - Selecting medical equipment and supplies.

 Critics of these statutory restrictions point out that California’s longstanding ban on the corporate practice of medicine already prohibits lay entities from owning, controlling, and interfering with clinical practices.
 Earlier versions of AB-3129 sought to limit all management services arrangements between private equity groups or hedge funds, on the one hand, and health care facilities, provider groups, and providers, on the other hand, in exchange for a fee.
-However, subsequent amendments to the proposed bill have removed this limitation.
-Notwithstanding, it will be important to monitor the final language of the statute, the implementing regulations, and further guidance on this aspect, which could have widespread impacts on the way management services are provided in the market.
+However, subsequent amendments to the bill have removed this limitation.
+Notwithstanding, it will be important to monitor the implementing regulations, and further guidance on this aspect, which could have widespread impacts on the way management services are provided in the market.

 Additionally, and consistent with the California’s general disapproval of non-compete clauses, the proposed bill renders unenforceable any contract in which health care practice working with a private equity group or hedge fund bars any provider, who has been terminated or has resigned from that practice, from working with competing practices.
 This explicit restriction would not appear to materially change the existing law in California with respect to the enforceability of non-compete covenants.

 AB-3129 appears to reflect the California Legislature’s apprehension with increased involvement of private investors in the health care space.
-If passed, private equity groups and hedge funds may need to adjust the projected timeline of their transactions with health care providers to accommodate for AG review under AB-3129 and any related requirements.
-The Senate will begin considering the bill in August and we will provide a substantive update following the Senate’s vote.
+If Governor Newsom signs AB-3129, private equity groups and hedge funds may need to adjust the projected timeline of their transactions effective on or after January 1, 2025 with health care providers to accommodate for AG review under AB-3129 and any related requirements.
+To date, Governor Newsom’s office has yet to release any public statements signaling the Governor's stance on the bill.